Here are some commonly asked questions which we hope will make understanding your Member statement easier.

 You can change your cover, including increasing or converting your cover, at any time.

 To increase your cover, you’ll need to apply and provide detailed health information.
-Increased cover is subject to acceptance by the insurer.

 If you’re a Tasplan Protect 2 member, you can convert your unitised death and total and permanent disablement (TPD) cover to an equivalent amount of fixed dollar death and TPD cover.
 If you already hold fixed death and TPD cover and you become entitled to basic death and TPD cover, you can convert all cover to unitised cover.
-To do this, you’ll need to complete the Insurance variation – Tasplan Protect 2 form or call us on 1800 005 166, and we’ll mail you a paper copy.
+To do this, you’ll need to complete the Insurance variation – Tasplan Protect 2 form or call us on 1800 005 166, and we’ll send you a copy.

 To make a: